Araucaria angustifolia: Description

 It is usually dioecious, with the male and female cones on separate trees.
 The male (pollen) cones are oblong, 6 cm long at first, expanding to 10–18 cm long by 15–25 mm broad at pollen release.
 Like all conifers it is wind pollinated.
 The female cones (seed), which mature in autumn about 18 months after pollination, are globose, large, 18–25 cm in diameter, and hold about 100–150 seeds.
 The cones disintegrate at maturity to release the approximately 5 cm long nut-like seeds, which are then dispersed by animals, notably the azure jay, Cyanocorax caeruleus.

-The inner bark and resin from the trunk of the tree is reddish, which can be a good defining character because it differs from A. araucana, which has brown bark inner and white resin.
+Similar species

-Habitat and ecology
+It can be distinguished from its close relative A. araucana (found further southwest in South America), by its narrower leaves, seed with a much shorter bract scale, brown inner bark and white resin.